isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 |Relatórios do Skype for Business online no centro de administração do Microsoft 365|Sim|Sim|Sim|Sim|Sim|Sim|Não|

 > [!NOTE]
 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 O Lync 2013 Basic está disponível para todos os clientes.
 O cliente de desktop do Lync Basic é um aplicativo instalado localmente que fornece recursos de conferência, presença e mensagens instantâneas para planos do Office 365 que incluem o Skype for Business online.
-Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
+O Office 365 ProPlus e o Office 365 Enterprise E3 incluem o aplicativo completo do Skype for Business (Lync), que inclui recursos adicionais, como suporte avançado para telefonia, arquivamento e recursos de conformidade.
 A Skype for Business Online license must be assigned for each user.
 Para obter mais informações sobre os recursos do Lync Basic, consulte [tabelas de comparação de clientes de desktop](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).<br/>
 <sup>2</sup> O arquivamento do Skype for Business online depende do recurso Bloqueio In-Loco do Exchange, que não está incluído neste plano.<br/> <sup>3</sup> Only accessible through the Skype for Business Online admin center management interface. <br/>
 <sup>4</sup> You must assign an Exchange Online (Plan 2) plan to users who you want to have voice mail.
 An Exchange Online (Plan 1) plan can't be used for voice mail. <br/>
 <sup>5</sup> Skype consumer calls are not supported in Office 365 Germany because there is no Skype consumer federation upon which to make calls.
-However, Federated calling is supported.<br/>
+No entanto, a chamada federada é suportada.<br/>
 <sup>6</sup> Not available in Office 365 Germany, but coming soon.

 ## <a name="visio-for-the-web-features"></a>Visio para recursos da Web
-<a name="BM3_Skype"> </a>

 O Visio para a Web está disponível para o Office 365 Alemanha.
 Para obter mais informações sobre o Visio para a Web, consulte o [Visio para a descrição do serviço Web](../visio-online-service-description/visio-online-service-description.md).